 The gender pay gap is a measure of how we value the contribution of men and women in the workforce.

+The percentage or dollar figure represents the difference in pay between women and men.
 Closing the gender pay gap is important for Australia's economic future and reflects our aspiration to be an equal and fair society for all.

-Equal pay is where women and men are paid the same for performing the same role or different work of equal or comparable value.
+It's important to note that the gender pay gap is not the same as equal pay.
+Equal pay is where employees are paid the same for performing the same work or different work of equal or comparable value.
+In Australia, this has been a legal requirement since 1969.

-The gender pay gap is the difference between the average earnings for men and women, expressed as a percentage of men's average earnings.
+- An average gender pay gap is the difference between the average earnings for men and women, expressed as a percentage of men's average earnings.

 The annual Workplace Gender Equality Employer Census